typesupply/opentype-cookbook/website/content/introduction.md

 ## Donations

-If you think this cookbook has been useful in your day to day work and you want to support the development of it, feel free to drop a tip or donation into the pot over on [Pledgie](https://pledgie.com/campaigns/26563).
+If you think this cookbook has been useful in your day to day work and you want to support the development of it, feel free to drop a tip or donation into the hat over on [Pledgie](https://pledgie.com/campaigns/26563).
 Or you can contact me [directly](http://typesupply.com/contact) if you would prefer to do it that way.

 ### Students